fmeum/smart-pass/README.md

 smart-pass
 ==========

+**UPDATE:** Due to changes to the global keyboard shortcuts on Chrome OS, the default shortcut for this extension has changed to Ctrl+Shift+P (resp.
+Cmd+Shift+P on Mac).
+The keyboard shortcut for this extension can always be changed under chrome://extensions/shortcuts.

 smart-pass is a Chrome/Chromium extension that automatically fills login forms with passwords encrypted using OpenPGP-enabled smart card.
 The encrypted password files are fetched from Google Drive and decrypted on the smart card using the [Smart Card Connector](https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco) extension.
 As all operations run either directly on the smart card or in the browser, the extension can be used in cases where a full gpg/smart card stack cannot be installed, e.g., under Chrome OS or without admin/root privileges.
 Password stores can be maintained with [zx2c4's pass](https://www.passwordstore.org) and uploaded to Google Drive using the web UI or a command line tool such as [drive](https://github.com/odeke-em/drive).